-If the stream is not able to publish, the streaming button flashes blue and displays "ERROR".
+If a stream is not able to publish, the streaming button for that line flashes blue and displays "ERROR".
+The stream can be fixed in the Admin panel.

 In this case, check the streaming configuration settings for your channel in the Admin panel.
 (See Stream to viewers